JBMontes/Jaranimos-Sneaker-Inventory-App/README.md

 filterCondition() : This function logs a fitlered array based on the condition of choice (bad, fair, good, excellent).
 To run this function, use the followiong command:

                 npm run filterCondition (option)

+filterByKeyAndValue() : This function is a play on the previous function.
+It allows the user to filter through the inventory more efficiently by inputting the key(category) and value(option) into the command line.
+To run this function, use the following command:

+                npm run filterByKeyAndValue (key) (value)